 5 reasons why ending child marriage and improving education for girls must go hand-in-hand

-Every year 14 million girls are married off before their 18th birthday, depriving them of their childhood, their rights to education, to health and to a life of their choosing.
-In sub-Saharan Africa 39% of girls are married as children.
+Every year 15 million girls are married off before their 18th birthday, depriving them of their childhood, their rights to education, to health and to a life of their choosing.

 1) Child marriage often marks the end of a girl’s education

 When a girl marries, she usually drops out of school and takes on new domestic and family responsibilities.
 Child brides miss out on the education they need to grow as individuals and the opportunity to learn skills that will help them to earn an income and to create a better future for themselves and their family.

 Married girls who would like to continue their studies may be unable to do so, be this because of rules that prevent them from re-enrolling or because their husbands do not support their education.

 2) When girls are not in school, they are vulnerable to marriage

 Child marriage keeps girls out of school.
 Approximately 60% of child brides in the developing world have not had any formal education.